RPGing on a budget

 Be frugal with your printing.
 Avoid printing in colour, especially if you have an inkjet printer: they expend cartridges so quickly that you’ll shell out a small fortune.
 If you’re lucky enough to have a laser printer with a duplexing unit, make sure you print both sides.
 Print in draft mode which will save ink/toner.
 You could also email/PM your maps to your players rather than printing them.
 Finally you could photocopy, rather than print, your maps, handouts, character sheets, etc.

 Free PC tools and adventures are out there, from PC generators to mapping tools such as AutoRealm.
 Of course, you need to have an internet connection although you could use a library.
 The internet is your friend when it comes to finding materials for your games.
 For instance, the ProFantasy mapping viewer will allow you to view and print the large number maps in their archive.
-There’s also various collections of adventures and other materials created by the RPG community online, such as my own wiki.
+There’s also various collections of adventures and other materials created by the RPG community online, such as the ORC wiki.